 Some people call it a mangonada, some people call it a chamango.
 We call it a mangonada in my family.
 I’m not entirely sure if there is a difference, but I think it has something to do with the extra toppings.
 I do know, however, that the base ingredients for this addictive Mexican smoothie are always the same.

-Odwalla® Mango Tango® smoothie gives this mangonada that extra boost of mango flavored sweetness that wakes up my Mexican roots and feeds my soul.
-You may be thinking that’s a little far-fetched, or how can a drink do that, but mango seriously has that effect on me.
+Odwalla® Mango Tango® smoothie gives this mangonada that extra boost of mango-flavored sweetness that wakes up my Mexican roots and feeds my soul.
+You may think that’s a little far-fetched, or how can a drink do that, but mango seriously has that effect on me.
 Especially when a mango is turned into a mangonada!
 I want you to experience that same feeling too.

 If you’ve never had a mangonada, don’t you worry, I’m about to break it all down for you.

 It is a signature Mexican drink with a bold flavor.
 With its tropical flavor, it has fast become a favorite treat for many.
 A mangonada is like a smoothie made with mango, except it also has lime, chamoy sauce, ice, Tajin, and sometimes juice.

 Smoothies are made with fruit.
 We all know that, right?
 Well, mangonadas are also made with fruit, except this drink made with mango and lime only.
 That’s it.
 No other fruit is added to the mix.
 Some people don’t even add lime to theirs, whilst others use a lime-flavored chili powder.
 And while it might have the same thick and smooth consistency of a smoothie, there are two main factors that make this drink stand out a little taller than a regular fruit smoothie.
 Chamoy sauce, and a Tirolo straw.